patrickfleith/reason-instruct/reason-instruct/DATACARD.md

 1. Explicitly extracting atomic instructions from complex user queries
 2. Verifying instruction satisfaction through structured evaluation
-3. Capturing the iterative refinement process when instructions are missed
+3. Capturing the iterative refinement process when instructions are missed until all instructions are satisfied
-4. Providing rich metadata about the verification and refinement process

 ## Composition and Structure